G01d3nW01f/magician/README.md

 # magician
 automatically generate the script and binary with msfvenom

-and work the multi/handler and set the payload and lhost lport in automatically too
+and set the payload and lhost and lport in automatically too

+ofcourse multi handler listener will run too in automatically :)